sadsonmk/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The file 8-true_knowledge is for printing the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

+The file 9-divide_and_rule is for printing  the result of POWER divided by DIVIDE, followed by a new line.